apache/sling-org-apache-sling-app-cms/docs/mongodb.md

 By default, Sling CMS stores it's content in a local Tar-backed Apache Oak repository.

-When you setup your Sling CMS instance, you can configure Sling CMS to use a local MongoDB instance by adding the following paramter to the start script:
+When you setup your Sling CMS instance, you can configure Sling CMS to use a local MongoDB instance by adding the following parameter to the start script:

     -Dsling.run.modes=oak_mongo